jenfly/pydata-intro-workshop/SETUP.md

 # Computer Setup Instructions

-We'll be using Python 3.6, `jupyterlab`, and `pandas`.
+We'll be using Python 3.6, Jupyter Lab, and `pandas`.
 If you're new to Python and/or data analysis is your main reason for using Python, I highly recommend using **Anaconda** to set up your environment.
 Anaconda is a Python distribution which includes core Python plus a package manager (`conda`) to manage all the 3rd party libraries you'll want to use when analyzing data.

 Below are a few different options for setting up your laptop for the workshop.
 Since we'll be working with a powerful suite of tools, comparable to Excel or other software, the disk space requirements are significant&mdash;you'll need at least **4 GB of free disk space**.